 Shy Richardson is a writer, performer, teaching artist, from New York City.
 She has performed internationally, in NYC, and has worked with youth from the barris of Barcelona, to the borough of Brooklyn.
 She believes wholly in the transformative nature of the arts, and their value in social justice and reform.
 She hopes to see the world using her art as a tour guide, as well as continue to use poetry and hip hop to inspire and develop youth at home, and beyond its borders.

 Karina Yager leads interdisciplinary research on the human dimensions of climate change.
 Her current NASA research integrates satellite image analysis with ethnographic studies to understand climatic and social drivers of South American land use change.
 She works with indigenous pastoralists & local stakeholders to identify adaptive strategies for sustainable management of mountain ecosystems impacted by climate change.
 She is Assistant Professor in Sustainability Studies, School of Marine & Atmospheric Sciences at Stony Brook University, New York.

 Shy and Karina collaborated for the first time in our 2018-2019 Fellowship to explore the displacement of Puerto Ricans following Hurricane Maria.
-Together they created a performance project utilizing their combined skills and strengths including spoken word poetry, oral storytelling, climate science, and community engagement.
 Their piece, Trés Marias, is a new performance work that explores climate justice, Puerto Rican identity, and hope after hurricanes.
 Weaving personal stories of loss and resilience that bridge New York, Puerto Rico, and the glacial Andes, Trés Marias is a love poem to the communities that emerge from the wreckage of displacement.

 2018-2019 Associate Fellows